Headache & Pain

 By contrast, neurogenic claudication secondary to lumbar canal stenosis is a chronic, slowly progressive condition that has an excellent surgical prognosis.
 Temporary nerve root ischemia is induced by positional changes that reduce the diameter of an already small lumbar canal.
 In normal individuals, standing and walking cause extension of the lumbar spine and result in a decrease of the lumbar canal diameter; sitting and bending forward cause flexion of the lumbar spine and increase canal diameter.
 Walking increases the energy demands placed on the lumbar nerve roots but does not result in nerve root ischemia.
 In the setting of an abnormally narrowed lumbar spinal canal, however, the combination of compressed nerve roots and increased energy demand during walking does result in lumbar nerve root ischemia.
 Thus, these patients typically present with ambulation-induced pain in the calves that resolves nearly immediately with sitting down or leaning forward.
 The most classic portrayal is the person whose symptoms improve with leaning forward on the grocery cart while shopping.

 Lumbar disc disease and knee osteoarthritis are both age-related disorders and can exist together.
 Lumbar disc disease and knee osteoarthritis together are correlated with increased pain and dysfunction of the lower extremities.
-Lumbar disc disease patients with knee osteoarthritis experience difficulty in daily activities due to knee pain even after lumbar spinal surgery.
-Hence, preoperative assessment for knee osteoarthritis is crucial while planning for lumbar spinal surgery (55).
+Patients with lumbar disc disease with knee osteoarthritis experience difficulty in daily activities due to knee pain even after lumbar spinal surgery.
+Hence, preoperative assessment for knee osteoarthritis is crucial while planning for lumbar spinal surgery (61).

 A 32-year-old female physician had sudden onset of lancinating left leg pain.
 She had no recent trauma, although she had been frequently lifting her 1-year-old twins.
 The pain began in the buttock and traveled down to the left lateral thigh and calf.
 The pain was exacerbated by coughing and improved by lying supine.
 There was no weakness, numbness, saddle anesthesia, or incontinence.
 The pain progressed over the next days to weeks.
 On exam, she had breakaway weakness of her left leg, a depressed left ankle jerk, and mild numbness of the lateral left calf extending to the dorsum of her foot.
 A lumbar MRI showed a left-sided, large L4/5 disc protrusion compressing the left L5 root in the lateral recess.
 Given her symptoms, neurologic examination, and imaging, she was offered surgical L5 decompression.
 However, she elected to pursue conservative management with nonsteroidal anti-inflammatory drugs.
 Over the next several months, her pain gradually subsided.
 A repeat lumbar MRI 6 months later showed a decreased size of the L4/5 disc protrusion.